prarsena/CS180-Fall2024-LectureNotes/Chapter 4 - Loops.md

 		- Nested For Loops
 	- Break and continue
 	- Deciding which Loop to Use
-- Week 2: File input and output
-	- Writing Text to a File with PrintWriter
-	- Exceptions
-	- Appending Text to a File with FileWriter
-	- Specifying a File Location
-	- Reading Data from a File with Scanner.
-	- Try-with-resources
-- Generating random numbers with the Random class.

 ## Increment and Decrement Operators
 Four ways to write these operations:
 ```java